Terminal 1 Awarded Leadership in Energy and Environmental Design (LEED) Silver Certification

-BCAD is committed to integrating sustainability into the long-term business strategy, future development, day-to-day management, and operations of the Airport.
-In support of our vision, and building on our achievements to date, we will seek a comprehensive approach to sustainability based on these guiding principles:
+BCAD is committed to integrating sustainability into the long-term business strategy, future development, day-to-day management, and airport operations.
+In support of our vision and building on our achievements to date, we will seek a comprehensive approach to sustainability based on these guiding principles:

 - Communicate with our stakeholders to ensure they are kept informed and engaged on the priority sustainability issues for the Airport while working to address their concerns

-- Foster involvement across BCAD to encourage staff-wide participation in our sustainability program by raising awareness and highlighting the benefits of the program and its initiatives.
+- Foster involvement across BCAD to encourage staff-wide participation in our sustainability program by raising awareness and highlighting its benefits and initiatives.

 - Report regularly on our progress by aligning our sustainability key performance indicators and metrics with the reporting requirements of the County.

-- Support our airlines and tenants through jointly exploring and encouraging ways for them to improve their own sustainability performance.
+- Support our airlines and tenants by exploring and encouraging ways for them to improve their own sustainability performance.

 - Improve our economic viability through fiscally responsible measures that balance the needs of our community with the demands of the national aviation system.

 - Increase operational efficiency throughout our facilities, infrastructure, and information systems.